millerms/CranburyChiropractic/_pages/services/laser-therapy.md

 ---
 layout: single
-title: "Laser Therapy (Class IV)"
+title: "Cold Laser Therapy (Class III)"
 permalink: /services/laser-therapy/
-description: "Class IV photobiomodulation—light energy used alongside care to help calm irritation and support recovery."
+description: "Class III low‑level (\"cold\") laser—photobiomodulation used alongside care to help calm irritation and support recovery."
 sidebar:
   nav: "services"
 classes: wide
 ---

 ### Overview
-Class IV laser therapy uses focused light energy (**photobiomodulation**) to support your body’s natural processes.
-In many people it can help **calm irritation**, **modulate inflammation**, and **support tissue recovery**—used on its own or alongside adjustments and exercise.
+Class III (low‑level, “cold”) laser therapy uses focused light energy (**photobiomodulation**) to support your body’s natural processes.
+In many people it may help **calm irritation**, **modulate inflammation**, and **support tissue recovery**—used on its own or alongside adjustments and exercise.
+It’s called “cold” because treatment is non‑thermal and usually doesn’t feel hot.

 ### How it works
-Laser light is absorbed by cells and can increase cellular energy (ATP), improve micro-circulation, and influence chemical messengers involved in irritation and healing.
-Class IV devices allow **shorter sessions** and **deeper reach** than earlier classes.
-Treatments are non-invasive and comfortable.
+Low‑level laser light is absorbed by cells and can influence mitochondrial activity (ATP production), local circulation, and chemical messengers involved in irritation and healing.
+Treatments are non‑invasive and comfortable; we use protective eyewear.

 ### When it may help
 - Irritated joints or soft tissues after overuse/sprains/strains